asteasolutions/zod-to-openapi/README.md

 yarn add @asteasolutions/zod-to-openapi
 ```

-### Expanding the zod functionalities

-In order to specify some OpenAPI specific metadata you should use the exported `extendZodWithOpenApi`
-function with your own instance of `zod`.
+### The `openapi` method

+To keep openapi definitions natural, we add an `openapi` method to all Zod objects.
+For this to work, you need to call `extendZodWithOpenApi` once in your project.

-Note: This should be done only once in a common-entrypoint file of your project (for example an `index.ts`/`app.ts`)
+Note: This should be done only once in a common-entrypoint file of your project (for example an `index.ts`/`app.ts`).
+If you're using tree-shaking with Webpack, mark that file as having side-effects.

 ```ts
 import { extendZodWithOpenApi } from '@asteasolutions/zod-to-openapi';